hsnee/Teaching/README.md

 3. resources that I aim to use to improve
 4. complete list of personal documents and excerpts from courses that I taught/TAed.

-Most of these are password protected.
-Most of those that are not are either work-in-progress or resources available publicly at the Eberly Center's website (http://eberly.cmu.edu), but if for some reason you would like access let me know.
+Some of these are password protected.
+Some of those that are not are either work-in-progress or resources available publicly at the Eberly Center's website (http://eberly.cmu.edu), but if for some reason you would like access let me know.

 ## Near-Future Additions:
 - [ ] 33-121 F16 End-of-Term evals from smartevals by Mid-Jan 2017.